Some Captured History Of The Amman Valley And Its People

 Carreg Cennen Castle attracts tens of thousands of visitors each year and has been the destination of Sunday walkers from the surrounding area for generations, with public footpaths leading from several directions.

 Many artists have been inspired to produce representations of the castle in their own style and in 1798 Joseph Mallord William Turner, aged approximately 23 at the time, made a sketch of Carreg Cennen Castle which is now in the posession of the Tate Gallery.
+The image below is a section of a painting by the outstanding Swansea artist Allan Morgan.
+It should be pointed out that the photograph does not capture the true depth and finesse of the original work.

 Information regarding the early history of Carreg Cennen Castle is freely available on the internet, including theWikipedia website.